joellegg/SP_JS_ARRAYS_STRING_MANIPULATION/README.md

 # SP_JS_ARRAYS_STRING_MANIPULATION

-1. Copy the code below into the JavaScript file

 1. In your HTML, create a text input and a button.

 1. The text input should only accept letters.
 No numbers.